AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script to play StarWars IV in the terminal
+A script to play StarWars IV episode in the terminal